 We have just finished up our Suffragettes Unit Study.
 It has been one of the most interesting things we have studied.
-In particular, Abigail really enjoyed it and has chosen to do her final Edwardian presentation on women’s suffrage.
+In particular, Abigail really enjoyed it.
+In fact, she has chosen to do her final Edwardian presentation on women’s suffrage.
 I have to giggle at my ignorance sometimes…I was under the misapprehension that the word ‘suffrage’ came from the fact that the women suffered.
 Not so, as it happens!
 It means political franchise, or the right to vote.
 I literally knew nothing about this subject, apart from the fact that some woman called Emmeline Pankhurst was arrested fighting for women’s rights.

 Suffragette Unit Study: Resources